Resilient Distributed Optimization for Multi-Agent Cyberphysical Systems

-Figs.~\ref{fig:fig_15_malicious} and \ref{fig:fig_30_malicious} capture the average value of the distance of each legitimate agent from the optimal point $x_{\LL}^{\star}$ normalized by the average of this initial distance, i.e., the average value of $\frac{\overline{e}(t)}{\overline{e}(0)}$, for each time $t$.
-We can see that the W-MSR algorithm fails to converge to the optimal solution.
+Figs.~\ref{fig:fig_15_malicious} and \ref{fig:fig_30_malicious} capture the average mean squared distance of the legitimate agents from the optimal point $x_{\LL}^{\star}$ for each time $t$.
+We can see that the W-MSR algorithm fails to converge to the optimal solution (i.e., nominal consensus point).
 This occurs due to the high number of malicious agents, which is higher in this case than the tolerance threshold\footnote{We can upper bound the tolerance threshold for this setup by $2$ following our argument in \cite{ourTRO}.} in \cite{Sundaram_distributed_opt_malicious_2019}.
-Additionally, the W-MSR algorithm is not guaranteed to converge to the optimal value $x_{\LL}^{\star}$ but to a value in the convex hull of $\Pi_{[-\eta,\eta]}(b_i),\: i\in\LL$.
-In our case this convex hull is exactly the interval $[-\eta,\eta]$, thus the W-MSR algorithm cannot guarantee the reduction of the distance to the optimal value with respect to the interval $[-\eta,\eta]$.
+Additionally, generally the W-MSR algorithm is not guaranteed to converge to the optimal value $x_{\LL}^{\star}$ but to a value in the convex hull of $\Pi_{[-\eta,\eta]}(b_i),\: i\in\LL$.
+In our case, this convex hull is exactly the interval $[-\eta,\eta]$, thus the W-MSR algorithm cannot guarantee the reduction of the distance to the optimal value with respect to the interval $[-\eta,\eta]$.
 In contrast, Algo.~\ref{alg:agent_i_dynamic} provides resilience to malicious activity and can tolerate even $30=2|\LL|$ malicious agents, as evident in Figs.~\ref{fig:fig_15_malicious} and \ref{fig:fig_30_malicious}.
 Furthermore, we can see from Figs.~\ref{fig:fig_15_malicious} and \ref{fig:fig_30_malicious} that Algo.~\ref{alg:agent_i_dynamic} is robust to small values of $|E_{\LL}|$ and $|E_{\MM}|$.
-Finally, Figs.~\ref{fig:fig_15_malicious} and \ref{fig:fig_30_malicious} show that the variance of the trust values has more impact on $T_0$ values that are smaller than $100$.
+Finally, Figs.~\ref{fig:fig_15_malicious} and \ref{fig:fig_30_malicious} show the effect of the variance of the trust values on the incentive to increase $T_0$.
+In Fig.~\ref{fig:fig_15_malicious}, we can benefit from increasing $T_0$ up to $100$.
 This occurs since the higher variance of the trust values increases the misclassification errors.
 Since the probability of these errors decreases with $T_0$, they are less impactful when $T_0$ is $100$ or higher.
+However, we can see that when we decrease in Fig.~\ref{fig:fig_30_malicious} the variance of the trust values by setting $\ell=0.6$, it is not beneficial to increase $T_0$ beyond $25$.
 Note that regardless of the value of the observation window $T_0$, our algorithm eventually recovers the global optimum as predicted by theory.
-Thus the value of $T_0$ mostly dictates \emph{the rate} of recovery of the global optimum.
+Thus, the value of $T_0$ mostly dictates \emph{the rate} of recovery of the global optimum.